✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Liquid copper sulfate supplements using nano mineral technology are preferable (like in the case of Upgraded Copper).
 Liquid minerals don’t require digestion and get straight to your cells.

 When it comes to bioavailability, copper bisglycinate is in second place.
-Copper citrate is a close third.
+Copper citrate is a close third, and is the most common form you will see on the market due to its low cost.
+This does, however, impact bioavailability.

 In your body, micronutrients work synergistically to maintain homeostasis.
 However, some nutrients compete for absorption at a cellular level.